Iraneus/betamedneed/_services/financing.md

 weight: 10
 ---

-You can get instant **credit** for most payments so you can get what you need now and pay later and you can get more **financing** from curated financiers for major procurements if eligible.
+You can get instant **credit** for most payments so you can have what you need now and pay later and you can get more **financing** from curated financiers for major procurements if eligible.

 ![Some medicines](/images/illustrations/hand-drugs.jpg)